zhuff99/zhuff99/README.md

 - 👋 Hi, I’m @zhuff99
 - 👀 I’m interested in becoming a software developer.
+Currently studying computer science at Southern New Hampshire University.
 - 🌱 I’m currently learning C++, Java, Python.
 Front end stuff eventually.
 - 💞️ I’m looking to collaborate on nothing for the time being.
 - 📫 How to reach me zhuff99@gmail.com